 Elder Abuse Restraining Orders

 Dependent adults are people between the ages 18 and 64 who have physical or mental impairments.
-Below is some information on what to do to obtain an elder or dependent adult restraining order.
+Below, our elder law attorneys outline what to do to obtain an elder or dependent adult restraining order.

 A restraining order is a court order that requires someone not to contact you or stay away from you, your home (unless you are roommates), and your work.
 You can ask the court for a civil harassment restraining order if you are concerned about your safety for any number of reasons by someone with whom you do not have an intimate or familial relationship, including being: